ambriizi/ambriizi/README.md

 ## 🇺🇸 English Version

-Junior Front-End Developer | Systems Analysis & Development GraduateWelcome to my GitHub profile!
+Welcome to my GitHub profile!
 I am currently deepening my knowledge in Vanilla JavaScript and Web Architecture.
 My focus is on building a solid foundation before moving on to React and TypeScript soon.
 Feel free to explore my repositories!

 ---